system76/docs/content/bluetooth.md

 sudo systemctl enable --now bluetooth
 ```

+## Desktop computer power reset

+Bluetooth issues on desktop computers can sometimes be fixed by powering off the machine and fully draining power from the capacitors.
+This method is not applicable to laptop computers since they have a built-in main battery.

+- Shut down the computer.
+- Unplug the computer.
+- Wait 60 seconds.
+- Plug back in and power on the computer.

 ## Using Bluetooth Manager (blueman)

 A third-party program called <u>Bluetooth Manager</u> can sometimes pair and trust Bluetooth devices better than the default Bluetooth settings.
 Install it with this command: